chiangs/waffle-chart/README.md

 Pies and donuts are harder to read, take longer to evaluate the meaning behind the visualization, and tend to take up more space.

 Waffle charts can display more in the same amount of space at a larger, easier to read size.
-It provides a better graphical and textual representation of proportions.Thanks to a 10 x 10 grid, the user can quickly assess the overall portions and then drill down to the 1%.
+It provides a better graphical and textual representation of proportions.
+Thanks to a 10 x 10 grid, the user can quickly assess the overall portions and then drill down to the 1%.

 <p>
   <img src="/assets/donut.svg?sanitize=true" alt="donut" width="300"/>